CSCfi/csc-user-guide/docs/accounts/how-to-create-new-user-account.md

 ## Getting student accounts for course

-If you are a teacher and you wish to get course accounts for your students, please send us the following details by email.
+If you are a teacher and you wish to get course accounts for your students, send us the following details by email.
 You must be a registered CSC user before we can make you the course accounts.

 * Start and end date of the course